rushikesh-patil01/Python-Learning-Journey/README.md

 # Outcome
 Successfully learned Exception Handling in Python using try, except, else, finally, and raise.
 Understood Exception Hierarchy, handled common runtime errors, created custom exceptions, and improved program reliability by preventing unexpected program crashes.

+# ----------------------------------------------------------------------------------------------
+# Day 10 - File Handling in Python

+# Topics Covered
+# File Basics
+* What is a File?
+* What is File Handling?
+* Why Do We Use File Handling?

+# File Modes
+* Read Mode (r)
+* Write Mode (w)
+* Append Mode (a)
+* Create Mode (x)
+* Read + Write Mode (r+)
+* Binary Mode (b)

+# File Operations
+* Create a File
+* Read a File
+* Write Data into a File
+* Append Data into a File
+* Insert Data into a File
+* Remove Data from a File

+# File Reading Methods
+* read()
+* readline()
+* readlines()

+# Context Manager
+* with open()

+# Questions Covered
+1. What is File Handling?
+2. Why File Handling?
+3. Why Do We Use File Handling?
+4. What are File Modes in Python?
+5. What is open() Function?
+6. How to Insert Data into a File?
+7. How to Remove Data from a File?
+8. What is Context Manager (with keyword)?
+9. What is Create Mode (x)?
+10. What is Write Mode (w)?
+11. What is Read Mode (r)?
+12. What are File Reading Methods?
+13. What is Append Mode (a)?

+# Programs Practiced
+* Create a File
+* Read a File
+* Read a Single Line using readline()
+* Read Multiple Lines using readlines()
+* Write Data into a File
+* Append Data into a File
+* Insert Data into a File
+* Remove Data from a File
+* Use Context Manager (with open)
+* Handle File Not Found Error

+# Key Learnings
+* Learned how files store data permanently.
+* Used different file modes such as r, w, a, x, and r+.
+* Created, read, and updated text files.
+* Performed insert and remove operations on file content.
+* Used read(), readline(), and readlines() methods.
+* Implemented Context Manager using with open().
+* Understood automatic file closing and resource management.
+* Practiced real-world file handling operations.

+# Outcome
+Successfully learned File Handling in Python using open(), read(), write(), append(), insert, remove, and Context Manager.
+Practiced file operations and understood how to store and manage data permanently using files.

+# ----------------------------------------------------------------------------------------------